canardleteer/semver-tool/README.md

 - CLI arguments
 - reading from stdin

-It is recommended that you read `semver-tool sort --help`, but here are some examples.
+It is recommended that you read `sem-tool sort --help`, but here are some examples.
 If you're wondering why you may sometimes get different results than these, it's once again, helpful to read the `--help`.